wires/degraphmalizer/README.md

 ## Install degraphmalizer-core

-TODO
+- Pick a directory to install the degraphmalizer in, ie `/opt/degraphmalizer`
+- Create a configration directory in that directory `mkdir /opt/degraphmazizer/conf`
-- Put degraphmalizer-core jar with dedepencies in some directory
+- Put degraphmalizer-core jar with dedepencies in `/opt/degraphmalizer`
+- Copy the logback.xml in degraphmalizer-core to `/opt/degraphmalizer`

 # Configuration